Glasgow: Population growth

 The engineer for the project was John Frederick Bateman, while James Morris Gale became the resident engineer for the city section of the project, and subsequently became Engineer in Chief for Glasgow Water Commissioners.
 He oversaw several improvements during his tenure, including a second aqueduct and further raising of water levels in Loch Katrine.
 Additional supplies were provided by Loch Arklet in 1902, by impounding the water and creating a tunnel to allow water to flow into Loch Katrine.
 A similar scheme to create a reservoir in Glen Finglas was authorised in 1903, but was deferred, and was not completed until 1965.
 Following the 2002 Glasgow floods, the waterborne parasite cryptosporidium was found in the reservoir at Milngavie, and so the new Milngavie water treatment works was built.
 It was opened by Queen Elizabeth in 2007, and won the 2007 Utility Industry Achievement Award, having been completed ahead of its time schedule and for £10 million below its budgeted cost.

 Good health requires both clean water and effective removal of sewage.
 The Caledonian Railway rebuilt many of the sewers, as part of a deal to allow them to tunnel under the city, and sewage treatment works were opened at Dalmarnoch in 1894, Dalmuir in 1904 and Shieldhall in 1910.
 The works experimented to find better ways to treat sewage, and a number of experimental filters were constructed, until a full activated sludge plant was built between 1962 and 1968 at a cost of £4 million.
 Treated sludge was dumped at sea, and Glasgow Corporation owned six sludge ships between 1904 and 1998, when the EU Urban Waste Water Treatment Directive ended the practice.
 The sewerage infrastructure was improved significantly in 2017, with the completion of a tunnel 3 mi long, which provides 20 e6impgal of storm water storage.
 It will reduce the risk of flooding and the likelihood that sewage will overflow into the Clyde during storms.
 Since 2002, clean water provision and sewerage have been the responsibility of Scottish Water.

-Heraldry

-The coat of arms of the City of Glasgow was granted to the royal burgh by the Lord Lyon on 25 October 1866.
-It incorporates a number of symbols and emblems associated with the life of Glasgow's patron saint, Mungo, which had been used on official seals prior to that date.
-The emblems represent miracles supposed to have been performed by Mungo and are listed in the traditional rhyme: